tunelko/PyAuditingTool/README.md

 - Check Integrity on binary files defined via config.cfg (two modes: 'since run' or md5sum on packages)

-Not finished yet !
+** I have start to develop this tool on July 29, 2014 Not finished yet !
 Not fully completed.
 Come back later ... ;)